ts4z/irata/README.md

 * There should be more than one pay table, and some pay table should scale to at least 500 players.
 * Errors (particularly pay table errors) aren't reported well.
+* Cache coherence is a big issue.
+For a single-instance server, tournament are almost cached properly.
+Users aren't, which will be an issue once user records have mutable fields.
 * This list keeps getting longer.